TanStack/query/README.md

   - Optional
   - If set, this value will be used as the initial data for the query cache (as long as the query hasn't been created or cached yet)
   - If set to a function, the function will be called **once** during the shared/root query initialization, and be expected to synchronously return the initialData
+- `refetchOnMount: Boolean`
+  - Optional
+  - Defaults to `true`
+  - If set to `false`, will disable additional instances of a query to trigger background refetches

 ### Returns